MLIR

 The linear_step_vars operand additionally specifies the step for each associated linear operand.
 Note that the linear_vars and linear_step_vars variadic lists should contain the same number of elements.

-Reductions can be performed in a worksharing-loop by specifying reduction accumulator variables in reduction_vars and symbols referring to reduction declarations in the reductions attribute.
+Reductions can be performed by specifying reduction accumulator variables in reduction_vars, symbols referring to reduction declarations in the reductions attribute, and whether the reduction variable should be passed into the reduction region by value or by reference in reduction_vars_byref.
 Each reduction is identified by the accumulator it uses and accumulators must not be repeated in the same reduction.
-A private variable corresponding to the accumulator is used in place of the accumulator inside the body of the worksharing-loop.
-The reduction declaration specifies how to combine the values from each iteration into the final value, which is available in the accumulator after the loop completes.
+A private variable corresponding to the accumulator is used in place of the accumulator inside the body of the operation.
+The reduction declaration specifies how to combine the values from each iteration, section, team, thread or simd lane defined by the operation’s region into the final value, which is available in the accumulator after they all complete.

 The optional schedule_val attribute specifies the loop schedule for this loop, determining how the loop is distributed across the parallel threads.
 The optional schedule_chunk_var associated with this determines further controls this distribution.